Website icon Xpert.Digital

 Limitless: Modular and scalable solar carport system for cars and trucks

-The advantages at a glance:
+Advantages at a glance:

 • Flexible and modular (scalable) design

-The depth depends on the dimensions of the solar modules used
+The depth depends on the dimensions of the solar modules used.

-12% / 40% light transmission (!) - With certified approval for overhead installation
+12%/40% light transmission (!) – and is certified for overhead mounting.

-• No hidden costs regarding foundations
+• No hidden costs regarding foundations.

 Further sources: